Wo Shing Wo: Australia

 A 1992 internal report by the Asian division of the Victoria Police documented Wo Shing Wo activity in Melbourne.
 The group is involved in the importation of heroin into Australia from Southeast Asia, as well as illegal gambling, illegal prostitution, extortion, immigration malpractice and money laundering.
 Chinese criminal groups are the primary wholesalers of heroin in Australia; street-level distribution in Melbourne is mainly outsourced to Vietnamese and Romanian groups.

 Belgium

 The Wo Shing Wo has a presence in Antwerp, where it is active in heroin trafficking, money laundering, gambling and illegal workshops.
 The group also uses Belgium as a transit port for illegal immigrants.

 Canada

 The Wo Shing Wo was established in Toronto in 1930 as an international branch of the Wo Hop To, which had been founded in 1908.
-The Wo Shing Wo and most other triad groups in Canada utilize Vietnamese street gangs to undertake their street-level drug dealing.
+The Wo Shing Wo deal cocaine to the people in Hong Kong Kowloon and Macau.
+Their leader Wong Ying Ding was killed and now they are with no leader.